ksahithireddy29/sms-spam-classifier/README.md

-SMS Spam Classifier
+SMS/Email Spam Classifier

-A Machine Learning project that classifies SMS messages as Spam or Not Spam.
+A Machine Learning project that classifies SMS and Email messages as Spam or Not Spam.